-Management decisions that promote sustainability nourish the environment, the community and the individual.
+Management decisions that promote sustainability nourish the environment, the community, and the individual.
 Management decisions should reflect not only environmental and social considerations, but also individual goals and lifestyle choices.
-Initially, the additional management and expertise may be costlier than traditional approaches.
+Initially, the additional management and expertise may be more costly than traditional approaches.
 In addition, some of the new technologies are less developed, tested, and understood because of the lack of research on sustainable farming techniques.
 Therefore, there are economic risks associated with adopting new practices.

 What kind of sustainable practices apply to vineyard management?

 The Sustainability in Practice (SIP) Standards describe a collaboratively designed sustainable vineyard system.
-It addresses soil, water, pest, and grape management, as well has resource protection, human resources and wine quality.
-It is a technically-based, flexible approach to educating and guiding growers towards more sustainable farming practices.
-The Central Coast Vineyard Team has a proven track-record of moving the industry towards integrated farming practices – and raising the standard regarding vineyard management.
+They address soil, water, pest, and grape management, as well as resource protection, human resources, and wine quality.
+SIP is a technically-based, flexible approach to educating and guiding growers towards more sustainable farming practices.
+The Vineyard Team has a proven track-record of moving the industry towards integrated farming practices – and raising the standards regarding vineyard management.